DMTF/spdm-emu/doc/spdm_emu.md

          [--hash] is hash algorithm.
 By default, SHA_384,SHA_256 is used.
          [--meas_spec] is measurement hash spec.
 By default, DMTF is used.
          [--meas_hash] is measurement hash algorithm.
 By default, SHA_512,SHA_384,SHA_256 is used.
+         [--mel_spec] is MEL spec.
+By default, DMTF is used.
          [--asym] is asym algorithm.
 By default, ECDSA_P384,ECDSA_P256 is used.
          [--req_asym] is requester asym algorithm.
 By default, RSAPSS_3072,RSAPSS_2048,RSASSA_3072,RSASSA_2048 is used.
          [--dhe] is DHE algorithm.
 By default, SECP_384_R1,SECP_256_R1,FFDHE_3072,FFDHE_2048 is used.